John Monro (surgeon): Role in establishing the Edinburgh Medical School

 Having established himself in Edinburgh as a man of influence and authority in professional and civic affairs, John Monro set about the fulfilment of his ambition of founding in the City a "Seminary of Medical Education" modelled on the medical school of the University of Leiden, where he had studied.
 In 1720, he produced "a plan which he had long formed in my own mind, of having the different branches of Physic and Surgery regularly taught at Edinburgh, which was highly approved by them".

-His plan was favourably received by the Town Council, the University of Edinburgh the Royal College of Physicians and the Incorporation of Surgeons.
+His plan was favourably received by the Town Council, the University of Edinburgh the Royal College of Physicians of Edinburgh and the Incorporation of Surgeons.
 The key to its success was the appointment to the University Chair of Anatomy of John Monro’s son, Alexander, whose education and training had been planned with this specific objective.
 Indeed, Alexander arguably had the best medical education available at the time, studying in Edinburgh, London, Paris and Leiden.
 To facilitate his son's appointment to this key chair, John Monro used his influence in 1720 to force the Incorporation's two Professors of anatomy, John McGill and Adam Drummond to resign in favour of his son.
 The reason for these resignations was because "...the state of their health and business were such that they could not duly attend the said professorships" and they unanimously recommended Alexander Monro to be Professor of Anbatomy to the city and the University.
 The following week, on 29 January 1720 Alexander was appointed by the town Council as Professor of Anatomy in the University.

 In the following months, John Monro was involved in the arrangement that Charles Alston should become Professor of Materia Medica and that James Crawford should become Professor of Chemistry.
-These appointments and the lectures that resulted from them are regarded as the origin of the Edinburgh University medical school.
+These appointments and the lectures that resulted from them are regarded as the origin of the Edinburgh University Medical School, the first university medical school in the English-speaking world.
 The role played by powerful patrons such as Archibald Campbell, 1st Earl of Ilay (1682– 1761) and Lord Provost George Drummond (1688–1766) in these events, which remains the subject of controversy, has been explored at length by Emerson.